mhubii/inpainting/README.md

   <figcaption>Fig. 4: (Left) Radon transform using only 25% dose.
 (Center) Inpainted radon transform using a DCGAN.
 (Right) Inpainted radon transform using an AE. </figcaption>
 </figure>
 <br><br>

+The reconstructed images overall represent the finding of the lacking global structure for the generative inpainting, which results in ring artifacts (Figure 5, center).
+Both resulting reconstruction are, due to the removed information,  a little blurry.

 <br>
 <figure>